 Joan Rufo Goldstein, Vice President - Scholarship, Phi Tau 1988

-Joan Rufo Goldstein is serving her second year as a Foundation trustee and Foundation secretary.
-Her AEPhi highlight is serving as a founder of the Phi Tau chapter at the State University of New York, College at Plattsburgh.
+Joan Rufo Goldstein is serving her third term as a Foundation trustee and her second term as vice president - scholarship.
+Joan previously served as Foundation secretary.
+Joan’s AEPhi highlight is serving as a founder of the Phi Tau chapter at the State University of New York, College at Plattsburgh.

 Joan works as a Senior Administrative Assistant at Yale University, School of Medicine in the department of Laboratory Medicine and splits her time between Connecticut, New York, and Arizona.
 Joan is married to the love of her life, Lauren, and together they have raised their daughter, Jessica, an AEPhi legacy who helped to recharter the chapter at Arizona State University.